 We need to encourage art and design education in the UK.

 I have suggested in the past that it’s something of a ‘branding issue’, and the area might benefit from being named something other than D&T. Additionally, we need influential schools to take up the baton, because then other schools think ‘hey, we can do that too’.
-The top public school, Harrow, for example, is good at D&T, and ICL runs some fantastic courses.
+A top public school, Eton, for example, has a strong Design & Technology course, and Imperial College with the RCA run some fantastic courses.

 You’re passionate about breaking down educational barriers between disciplines.
 Why?